rong360/cdc/doc/english.md

 > Note: Table filtering configuration requires at least one, if this feature is enabled.
 ##### Sharding
-For example, if you do a sharding for table orders, you can capture the changes as long as they satisfy the orders\_ prefix table.
+For example, if you do a sharding for table, you can capture the changes as long as they satisfy the orders\_ prefix table.
 > Note: the "{suffix}" is a fixed value and cannot be changed.
 ##### Stop table filtering